Opportunity

 Minimum partners3

-Countries representedMinimum 3 different Interreg Europe countries
+Countries representedAt least 3 different Interreg Europe countries

-Advisory partnersAllowed (without funding) to strengthen impact
+Advisory partnersAllowed without funding to strengthen project impact

-EU Member States: All 27 member states| Requirement | Details |
+EU Member States: All 27 member states.

-| Lead Partner | Must be public authority or body governed by public law | Each project partner must identify a policy instrument they want to improve:
+Each project partner must identify a policy instrument they want to improve:

 • Regional innovation strategies